npnorman/gaussian_elim/README.md

 * findPivot: finds the index of the pivot point of a row
 * sort: sorts by depth of pivot point and row index
 * descend: sort rows using interchange in descending order
+* getLog: returns the log of operations
+* clearLog: clears the log of opeartions

 #### Examples